Career Path for Software Salespeople

 - Get along with your teammates and managers

-- Be positive about working hard and set a good example
+- Be optimistic about working hard and set a good example

-Getting promoted from SDR to AE is very straightforward, and most companies should be able to promote you to this role within a reasonable timeframe.
-If your priority is to become an AE as fast as possible you should, as mentioned earlier, work for a small or medium sized company that’s growing and that sells to smaller companies.
-If you don’t mind being patient join a more established company like Oracle, SalesForce or Adobe.
+Getting promoted from SDR to Account Executive is very straightforward, and most companies should be able to enable you to this role within a reasonable timeframe.
+However, if your priority is to become an AE as fast as possible, you should, as mentioned earlier, work for a small or medium-sized company that’s growing and that sells to smaller companies.
+On the other hand, if you don’t mind being patient, join a more established company like Oracle, SalesForce, or Adobe.

-Typically people start off as an AE selling to small and medium sized companies.
-By performing well, you’ll have the chance to sell to large enterprise accounts.
+Typically people start as an AE selling to small and medium-sized companies.
+However, you’ll have the chance to sell to large enterprise accounts by performing well.

 SDR to SDR Manager

 Becoming an SDR Manager depends as much on the employee as it does on the company.
-Oftentimes a company doesn’t need a new SDR manager — if you work for this sort of company you won’t be able to get this position.
+Often a company doesn’t need a new SDR manager — if you work for this sort of company, you won’t be able to get this position.

-At rapidly growing companies there is often need for more SDR managers to supervise ‘groups’ or ‘teams’ of SDR’s within the general SDR organization.
-If you join a small startup as an early SDR before there is a SDR manager (and you’re reporting to the Head of Sales or CEO), you could evolve into the SDR manager if and when there are enough SDR’s to merit the position.
+At rapidly growing companies, more SDR managers often need to supervise groups or ”teams” of SDR’s within the general SDR organization.
+Suppose you join a small startup as an early SDR before there is an SDR manager (and you’re reporting to the Head of Sales or CEO).
+In that case, you could evolve into the SDR manager if and when there are enough SDRs to merit the position.

 This is, again, based on how well you perform and how much respect people at the company have for you based on your performance and behavior.

-SDR Managers, in the SF Bay Area, typically make between $120,000 and $180,000 annually.
-This is a position one could hold for life or that could lead to other management and operations roles.
-That being said it would be hard for an SDR manager to become a Head of Sales if they have no experience closing deals.
+SDR Managers in the SF Bay Area typically make between $120,000 and $180,000 annually.
+One could hold this position for life or lead to other management and operations roles.
+That said, it would be hard for an SDR manager to become a Head of Sales if they have no experience closing deals.

 AE to Sales Management